lellolillili/rallymodemod/README.md

 Anytime after the countdown starts, you can pause physics ('J') to open the rally menu.
 The menu is self explanatory.

-Don't forget to hit "save" to save the options you modify.
+Don't forget to hit "save" to make the changes stick.

 ## Co-driver volume
 You will see an option to adjust the co-driver volume.
 I actually have no idea